dongchanlim/SCCU_capstone_S25/README.md

 ## Business problem & Project objective

+SCCU(Swire Coca-Cola United States) tries to optimize logistics by transitioning customers selling below a specific annual volume to an Alternate Route to Market (ARTM).
-Swire Coca-Cola USA (SCCU) currently uses a 400-gallon annual volume threshold to determine whether customers should be assigned to:
+SCCU currently uses a 400-gallon annual volume threshold to determine whether customers should be assigned to:

 - DDR (Direct Delivery Route)
 - ARTM (Alternate Route to Market)

-However, SCCU seeks a more cost-efficient and data-driven threshold that improves logistics efficiency and revenue performance
+However, SCCU seeks a more cost-efficient and data-driven threshold that improves logistics efficiency and revenue performance.

-SCCU(Swire Coca-Cola United States) tries to optimize logistics by transitioning customers selling below a specific annual volume to an Alternate Route to Market (ARTM).
-There is an annual 400 gallons volume threshold used to distinguish the customers between DDR (direct delivery route) and ARTM.

-However, SCCU is looking for a more cost-efficient strategy to decide new threshold for optimizing logistics which is driving better operational efficiency and more revenues.

 ## Solution to the business problem